 How is my attitude to risk assessed?

-This is the job of your financial advisor when you meet with one of the team at St Barts Finance in one of our local branches in Poole or Dorset, your advisor will have a conversation regarding your attitude to risk.
-This will then deem the type of investment funds that are suitable for you.
+This is the job of your financial advisor when you meet with one of the team at St Barts Finance in one of our local branches in Bournemouth, Poole or Salisbury, your advisor will have a conversation regarding your attitude to risk.
+This will then determine the type of investment funds that are suitable for you.

 What tax relief do I get?